31 RV Camping Tips for Beginners (Helpful Guide)

 • Electric only – No water or sewer is provided, which means you will fill your fresh water tank when you start and will have to dump your tanks occasionally and when you leave.

-12. Take a practice drive.
-Or several.
+12. Take a Practice Drive.
+Or Several

 Before starting your RV road trip, it’s a good idea to get comfortable with taking turns, braking distance, and parking in tighter spots that are common at campgrounds or rest stops.